Acttop-Interactive/vuxel-docs/index.md

     icon: 📖
     details: State management and Computed properties that enable dependency tracking and memoization.

-  - title: Declarative Animation
+  - title: Easy Style
-    icon: 🕺
+    icon: 🎨
-    details: Built-in support for animations.
-Create smooth, tween-based animations for UI elements with a single function.
+    details: Style components using global, scoped and class-based styles for faster and easier development.
 ---